timi2506/Touchpad/README.md

 <h1 align="left">Touchpad</h1>

 ## Showcase
-Examples of this Package can be seen in this Example Project.
-(SOON)
+Examples of this Package can be seen in [this Example Project](https://github.com/timi2506/Touchpad-Example).

 ## Installation
 ### Using Xcode's built-in Package Manager